 We are short a Richard.
 In 1820 and 1830, we had a Richard KING in Bracken County, Kentucky.
 In 1840, there isn’t one.
 It is a Richard KING in Bracken County that we are pretty interested in.

-In the 1850 Shelby County, Indiana, Census, there is a Libe KING in living with Jonah M. ROGERS and Mary J. ROGERS, 2 ROGERS children, and a younger 15 year old Charles G. KING.
+In the 1850 Shelby County, Indiana, Census, there is a Sibe KING in living with Jonah M. ROGERS and Mary J. ROGERS, 2 ROGERS children, and a younger 15 year old Charles G. KING.
 Libe KING is listed as age 60, and born in Virginia.
 Jonah and Mary are listed as born in Kentucky.
 Charles G. KING was also born in Kentucky.
 The ROGERS children were born in Indiana (41).

 We have that Boone County, Indiana, 1906 marriage record abstract for a Francis M. KING, with parents Richard KING and Libby BALLENGER (43).
-This does not mean that either Richard or Libby lived in Indiana, but we are logical enough to know that.
+This does not mean that either Richard or Sibby lived in Indiana, but we are logical enough to know that.

 Indiana’s will and probate records are not so available.
 I’ll most likely have to make a trip down to some of the southern counties to actually look at the books in the Clerks’ offices.
 What I’m looking for are answers to the following: